-During the project, PIs have also learned a lot about the wider requirements of the project, which has helped to familiarise them on other aspects of implementation — not just about the technology of the solution.
+During the project, PIs have also learned a lot about the wider requirements of the project, which has helped them to become familiar with other aspects of implementation — not just about the technology of the solution.

 As a result of this project, Excellis Europe is now in an unrivalled position with regards to our unique knowledge of the PI business, allowing us to work with other PI trade bodies in other countries.
-We are now working with a group of Dutch PI companies through their trade body VES on developing a similar solution.
+We are now working with a group of Dutch PI companies through their trade body VES to develop a similar solution.

 The EU-FMD regulations undoubtedly create complications for all organisations throughout the pharmaceutical supply chain.
 However, by understanding the individual concerns of parallel importers, we are delighted to have developed a collaborative solution that has simplified and eased the transition process for those involved.
 This represents a significant step toward for this group in terms of securing their future in the industry after 9 February 2019.